tehbillis/reading-notes/301/class-07.md

 ## [An introduction to Node.JS on sitepoint.com](https://www.sitepoint.com/an-introduction-to-node-js)

+Node.js is a javascript runtime  buijlt on chromes V8 JS engine.

+Node enhances V* with fileystem API, HTTP Library, OS Utility methods, and other features.

+* NPM = Node Package Manager
+* NVM = Node Version Manager

+Node and npm were designed to automate the process of developing a modern JS application.

 ### Introduction Node.JS Questions

 1. **What is node.js? -** It's a Javascript runtime build on chromes V8 Javascript Enginge